uicuxd/phonescape/pure-css/README.md

  - pure and standard CSS, everything works with no `JS`
  - near 0% learning curve for end-users and developers (= front-end)
- - no headache for front-end team or developers to take care of fitting their desktop-box-model into smartphone-box-model
+ - no headaches for front-end team or developers to take care of fitting their desktop-box-model into smartphone-box-model
- - good for new startup and business if they do not want to have separate mobile applications or cannot because of mobile applications' costs
+ - good for new startups and businesses if they do not want to have separate mobile applications or cannot because of mobile applications' costs

 <br>
 <br>